 What Are Alphabet Shares and Why Are They Used?

-The Class Rights Requirement Under Company Law
+The Genuine Separate Class Requirement Under Company Law

 The Settlements Code: Why the Tax Label Is Not the Whole Story